dennispeld/time-on-mars/README.md

 ### Instructions
 To run the application:
 - Clone the repository
-- Navigate to symfony folder and install composer packages, build and run docker-compose with these 3 commands:
+- Navigate to symfony folder and install composer packages, build docker images and containers using docker-compose with these 3 commands:

 `composer install`